Rules of the Road

 Central Texas Tolling Made Easier

-Central Texas has nine toll roads operated by two separate transportation agencies: The Mobility Authority and TxDOT.
+Central Texas has ten toll roads operated by two separate transportation agencies: The Mobility Authority and TxDOT.
 Each utilizes different billing practices and different billing cycles.
 Knowing which agency operates which toll roads will help you navigate the billing process.

 Here is what you need to know to help you navigate Central Texas toll roads: